 “If the practice is transitioning from another EHR platform, our programmers use this implementation phase to convert their data to the PCC system.
 We want to be certain that this previously collected data is as accurate as possible.

 “Once we have configured their system, we plan the ‘go-live’ day for the practice.
-For this, we travel to the client’s office to do a couple of days of training.
+For this, we work with the entire staff as they practice with the EHR with real patients.
+Everyone is assisted by a practice Superuser, who facilitates training and communication with the implementation team during the entire 12-week training process.
 If needed, we have them do ‘back charting’ where the doctors and staff manually input the data into the system.
 We’ve found this to be an excellent training tool.

-“Typically, the ‘go-live’ days are Mondays and Tuesdays and our PCC team is there, in person, during this entire phase.
+“Typically, the ‘go-live’ days are Mondays and Tuesdays and our PCC team is there (remotely) during this entire phase.
 We advise the practice to reduce patient scheduling on these days - booking about half the number of well-visits that they would normally schedule.
 Practices return to full volume usually within the week."

 “After the platform is live, we talk with the staff and doctors on a daily basis if necessary.
 From the practice management standpoint, we are focused on maintaining a steady cash flow from work performed during these first few weeks of using our system.

-“After about six to eight weeks after the go-live date, we make a return trip to the practice and to discuss any challenges they might be having.
+“After about six to eight weeks after the go-live date, we check in with the practice to discuss any challenges they might be having.
 It is on this visit that we ‘graduate’ the practice to our ‘client advocate' process!”

 Pediatricians Around the Country Rank PCC Support as Exemplary